 To do so, Mammel and Hatch needed to image and quantify nanoscale features of micronuclei.
 But they didn’t know which imaging approach and microscope would work best for their needs.
 In addition, they wanted the highest possible resolution for 3D imaging of fixed, adherent mammalian cells, which would require super-resolution imaging — but neither had much experience with the method.

-Schroeder and Guo held development sessions in which Mammel tried several microscopes and compared images of her samples acquired with two state-of-the-art, super-resolution imaging approaches: instant structured illumination microscopy, or iSIM, and stimulated emission depletion, or STED.
+Schroeder held development sessions in which Mammel tried several microscopes and compared images of her samples acquired with two state-of-the-art, super-resolution imaging approaches: instant structured illumination microscopy, or iSIM, and stimulated emission depletion, or STED.
 Because each sample and each research project is unique, it would have been impossible to know which technology was the best fit for the team’s needs without this valuable testing process.
 Mammel also benefited from the core’s expert staff members to refine sample labeling and identify the optimal imaging parameters.